-The guidance Working Together to Safeguard Children (published in 2006) at paragraph 11.33–11.38, says that those who work with young people who abuse others (including those who sexually abuse) must recognise that such young people are likely to have considerable unmet needs themselves.
+The guidance Working Together to Safeguard Children (published in 2006) at paragraph 11.33–11.38, says that those who work with young people who abuse others (including those who sexually abuse) must recognize that such young people are likely to have considerable unmet needs themselves.

 Evidence suggests that children who abuse others may have: suffered considerable disruption in their lives; been exposed to violence within their family; witnessed or been subject to physical or sexual abuse; had problems in their educational development; or committed other offences.